partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Listen!
 Dark Lord Cabbage!
 There's been a misunderstanding!

-DLC: What, you say?
+DLC: What's this?

 Momo: When I was a child, I didn't like vegetables.
 But now!
 Now I'm older, and I'll eat anything!

 DLC: And, so what, hmm?

 Momo: I like them now!
-I like vegetables!
-So, please, stop all of this!
+I love vegetables!
+So, stop all of this!
+Please!

 Pumpkin: She lies, my lord!

 TBC: That's right!
-You really think Momo, worldwide MVP of team no-veg, up and switched sides just like that?
+You really think Momo, worldwide MVP of hating vegetables, up and switched teams just like that?

 DLC: .........

 Pumpkin: My lord!
-How many times did she leave you on her plate, surely you remember!
+How many times did she leave us on her plate, surely you remember!

-Pumpkin: Whenever you were in her salads, perfectly coated in dressing?
-"When, I wonder, will she finally eat me," you waited anxiously, heart pounding?
-No matter how long you waited, she wouldn't touch you...
+Pumpkin: Whenever we were in her salads, perfectly coated in dressing?
+"When, I wonder, will she finally eat me," we waited anxiously, heart pounding?
+No matter how long we waited, she wouldn't touch us...

 TBC: That's right!
-One after the other, she ate the tomatoes, the lettuce...
+One by one, she ate the tomatoes, then the lettuce...
 "Surely she must be saving me for last..." but, time and time again, it all ended with "May I be excused?"

 Pumpkin: The only thing sadder is the parsley!
 On almost every dish, there it is, pretty as can be.
-But in almost every case, nobody will even touch it!!!
+But most times, nobody will even touch it!!!

 TBC: That's right!
 After you tossed us veggies aside, do you even know what they did to us?!

 Momo: *sniff*...

-Pumpkin: We were.... we were... because we were just a waste, you understand... we were used as fish food, tossed to the koi in the neighborhood park!
-Even though we were grown in faraway fields, specifically to be eaten by people!
+Pumpkin: We were.... we were... because we were just wasted, you see... we were used as fish food, tossed to the koi in the neighborhood park!
+Even though we were farmed in faraway fields, specifically to be eaten by people!

-TBC: You'd be lucky if you got eaten by a dirty carp!
-When us veggies weren't used in place of fish food, we'd wither to nothing in the refrigerator.
+TBC: Those were the lucky ones!
+At least they got eaten, even if it was by a carp!
+Those of us who didn't become fish food, we'd wither to nothing in the refrigerator.
 And finally, in the end, it was into the garbage bag for us.

-TBC: After everything is said and done, we were just made to be be thrown away, us veggies who came from far-off fields all the way to Momo's house.
+TBC: After everything is said and done, we were created just to be be thrown away, us veggies who came from faraway fields all the way to Momo's house.

 Momo: I'm...
 I'm sorry!
 I'm really, really sorry!!
 But... but...

-TBC: But what!
+TBC: But what?!

 Pumpkin: Don't make excuses!!

 Momo: I know!
 I was in the wrong!
-But, every child has their likes and dislikes... and particularly vegetables... it was a weak spot...
+But, every child has their likes and dislikes... and particularly vegetables... it was a weakness...

-DLC: ...
-Momo-chan, I get it now.
+DLC: ...Momo-chan, I understand.

 TBC: EEEEEehhhhhHHh!!
 Dark Lord Cabbaaaage?!